 See how to get rid of diastasis recti (or abdominal separation) after giving birth.
 Also see how to check for diastasis recti and see diastasis recti exercises to correct your abdominal separation

 - Diastasis Recti.
 Exercises To Do and Exercises To Avoid

 FAQ's on Diastasis Recti.
 Self test, exercises to correct diastasis recti, exercises to avoid which will make it worse!

 What Else I Learned

-In my research of Diastasis Recti, I learned that Diastasis Recti can be surgically repaired.
+In my research of this condtion I learned that it can be surgically repaired.
 I was astonished when I found out that the surgery is a tummy tuck.
 The reason why I was astonished is because I wondered why doctors don't tell post-partum moms not to do sit-ups or any of the traditional exercises we have all been led to believe will bring us that flat tummy we so desire.
 Now I'm no conspiracy theorist but what the heck?
 Why isn't this ever mentioned?
-I'm just glad I never went and got a tummy tuck and spent all that money because now that I've learned what exercises to do to repair my Diastasis Recti, it won't be long now until I get the (keeping fingers crossed) six pack or at least a flat belly I know exists once the Diastasis heals.
+I'm just glad I never went and got a tummy tuck and spent all that money because now that I've learned what exercises to do to repair my diastasis recti, it won't be long now until I get the (keeping fingers crossed) six pack, or at least a flat belly I know exists once the diastasis heals.